All gender housing is an option for all undergraduate students who are eligible for university housing.

-The Office of Residential Services recognizes that specific individuals may need to be permitted to occupy their residence hall rooms earlier than the scheduled check-in.
+The Office of Housing Services recognizes that specific individuals may need to be permitted to occupy their residence hall rooms earlier than the scheduled check-in.
 Early arrival information will be available in mid-July.
 Early Arrival requests must be must be submitted by the first Friday in August.
-Residential Services will review your request and notify you by e-mail if your request has been approved.
+Housing Services will review your request and notify you by e-mail if your request has been approved.
 If so, you will be informed of the date, time, and check-in location that have been scheduled for your arrival.

 Can I see my room before moving in?